kryptokrona/kryptokrona-docs/docs/developer/Resources.md

 * [TurtleCoind](api/Daemon-JSON-RPC-API) - Blockchain daemon

 * [wallet-api](https://turtlecoin.github.io/wallet-api-docs/) - Recommended RPC API to use for new projects or to migrate to from existing projects.
-Swagger based REST inteface.
+Swagger based REST interface.

 * [turtle-service](api/Legacy-Wallet-RPC-API) - Deprecated wallet API, use wallet-api above insted